-The remuneration system and remuneration of the Supervisory Board and the Executive Board for financial year 2021 are presented in the following.
-The Executive Board and the Supervisory Board are responsible for preparing the remuneration report in accordance with Section 162 of the German Stock Corporation Act (AktG).
+The remuneration system and remuneration of the Supervisory Board and the Executive Board for financial year 2022 are presented in the following.
+The annual preparation of the remuneration report according to Section 162 of the German Stock Corporation Act (AktG) is the responsibility of the Executive Board and the Supervisory Board.
+In accordance with Section 162 (1) sentence 2 no. 1 AktG, remuneration is reported in the financial year in which the activity on which the remuneration is based was completed in full.